Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 Cursive joining forms

 Most dual-joining characters add or become a swash when they don't join to the left.
-A number of characters, however, undergo additional shape changes across the joining forms. fig_joining_forms and fig_right_joining_forms show the basic shapes in Modern Standard Arabic and what their joining forms look like.
+A number of characters, however, undergo additional shape changes across the joining forms.
+Figure 6 and Figure 7 show the basic shapes in Modern Standard Arabic and what their joining forms look like.
 Significant variations are highlighted.

 isolatedright-joineddual-joinleft-joined Fulfulde letters